Deep $\Pi^0_1$ Classes: Examples of deep classes

 Fix a~$k$, and let us pick some well-chosen $i=i(k)$, to be determined later.
 For readability, let $f=f(i(k))$, $\ell=\ell(i(k))$ and $d=d(i(k))$.
 Let~$N$ be the level of~$T$ at which the first~$i$ sets $F_1\dotsc F_i$ of the sequence $\vec{F}$ of~$\KK_{f,\ell,d}$ are encoded.
 The $k$-strategy does the following.

 \begin{itemize} \item[] Step 1: Wait for a stage~$s$ at which $\M(T_N)[s] \geq 2^{-k}$.
-Up to delaying the increase of $\M$, we can assume that when such a stage occurs, one in fact has $\M(T_N)[s] = 2^{-k}$. \item[] Step 2: The members of $T_N[s]$ consist of finite sequences $F_1, ..., F_i$ of sets of strings where $F_i$ contains~$f$ distinct strings of length~$\ell$.
+Up to delaying the increase of $\M$, we can assume that when such a stage occurs, one in fact has $\M(T_N)[s] = 2^{-k}$.

+\item[] Step 2: The members of $T_N[s]$ consist of finite sequences $F_1, ..., F_i$ of sets of strings where $F_i$ contains~$f$ distinct strings of length~$\ell$.
 By the pigeonhole principle, there must be a string $\sigma$ of length~$\ell$ such that

-Indeed, there is a total $\M$-weight $2^{-k}$ of possible sets $F_i$, each of which contains~$f$ strings of length~$\ell$, thus $\sum_{|\sigma|=\ell} \M \bigl( \{ (F_1,\dotsc,F_i) \in T_N \mid \sigma \in F_i \}\bigr)[s] \geq 2^{-k} \cdot f$, and there are $2^\ell$ strings of length~$\ell$ in total.
+Indeed, there is a total $\M$-weight $2^{-k}$ of possible sets $F_i$, each of which contains~$f$ strings of length~$\ell$, thus $\sum_{|\sigma|=\ell} \M \bigl( \{ (F_1,\dotsc,F_i) \in T_N \colon \sigma \in F_i \}\bigr)[s] \geq 2^{-k} \cdot f$, and there are $2^\ell$ strings of length~$\ell$ in total.
 Effectively find such a string~$\sigma$, and set $m(\sigma) > 2^{-\ell + d + e +1 }$.
 By the choice of $\sigma$, this causes an $\M$-weight of at least $2^{-k} \cdot f \cdot 2^{-\ell}$ of nodes of $T_N[s]$ to leave the tree.
 Then go back to Step 1. \end{itemize}

 As in the previous examples, it remains to conduct the ``cost analysis".
 The resource here again is the weight we are allowed to assign to $m$, which has to be bounded by $\Gamma=1$.
 At each execution of Step 2 of the $k$-strategy, our cost is the increase of $m$, which is at most of $\gamma(k)=2^{-\ell + d + e +1 }$, while an $\M$-weight of at least $\delta(k) = 2^{-k} \cdot f \cdot 2^{-\ell}$ leaves the tree~$T_N$.
 This gives a ratio $\gamma(k)/\delta(k) = 2^{d+e+k+1}/f$, which bounds the total cost of the $k$-strategy, so we want $\sum_k \gamma(k)/\delta(k) \leq 1$, i.e., we want: